Turks and Caicos Pet Travel Information

 We have two licensed veterinarian practices on the island.
 All supermarkets sell a wide range of dog and cat food, with a small selection for other species.

-For those staying outside of the main tourist areas, be advised there is a feral dog problem in the islands.
-Basically, there are packs of wild, scavenging dogs, and these will attack and kill any cats or smaller dogs they encounter.
-This is not an issue in the Grace Bay or other tourist areas, but only if you leave your pet outside or allow it to roam freely in some more remote villa areas.
-The chance is small, but it has happened and it isn't worth the risk to your animal.
+For those bringing pets, be advised there is a feral dog problem on most islands.
+Essentially, there are packs of wild, scavenging dogs, and these will attack and kill any cats or smaller dogs they encounter.
+This is generally not an issue in the Grace Bay area, but wild dogs can be seen anywhere.